Restaurant giant Landry’s bids $37M for Seattle-based RUI and its Northwest restaurants

 If the Landry’s bid prevails, it won’t be the first time the expansion-minded company owned by businessman Tilman Fertitta has picked up a Northwest restaurant company.
 Landry’s bought the McCormick & Schmick’s chain for $132 million in 2011, after a long campaign to acquire the struggling Portland-based public company.

-Landry’s has its own presence at Bellevue Square: A McCormick & Schmick’s restaurant on the same block as the now-shuttered Palomino Rustico.
+Landry’s has its own presence in Bellevue: A McCormick & Schmick’s restaurant on the same block as the now-shuttered Palomino Rustico.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.